openhwgroup/cva6/docs/01_cva6_user/ip-xact/cva6_csr.rst

      - mhpmevent
      -
      - read-write,WARL
-     - This register controls which event causes the corresponding counter to increment\.
+     - This register controls which event causes the corresponding counter to increment.

 Machine Scratch Register
 --------------------------